jmcanterafonseca/microservices-challenge/multi_domain.md

 ## Problem Statement / Assumptions

 The information to be maintained are *Customers*, *Products* and Purchases.
 A Product can be purchased by multiple Customers.
 A Customer can buy multiple Products.
-It is required to be able to manage customer purchases and we want to have a user interface that allows to search for information about customers (and their products) or products (and the customers who have purchased any of them).
+It is required to be able to manage customer purchases and we would like to have a user interface that allows to search for information about customers (and their products) or products (and the customers who have purchased any of them).